VanTekken/gallery/README.md

-# Gallery app for the Django framework.
+# Gallery app for Django.

 Note: Tested on Django 2.2 only.
 To install a specific version of Django, do the following:
 1. Uninstall your current version `sudo pip uninstall django`